 Defamation of character (prominent in cases of former employees)

 Retaliation is in general defined as any kind of negative action against a current or former employee that takes the form of punishment and creates a hostile, threatening or uncomfortable environment as a result of their reported complaint.

 Employees who are found guilty of retaliation will be subject to disciplinary action that may also result in termination.

 Disciplinary action may also apply to employees who have repeatedly filed false or unreasonable complaints against us and are proven to have been intentionally lying, falsifying evidence, or acting maliciously or for personal benefit.
 That way we can ensure that employees do not take advantage of our policy and act always in good faith.

 No retaliation policy applies to all official or unofficial reports.
 All complaints will be kept confidential and investigation will be as little disruptive as possible.

 In cases of lawsuits or complaints filed in an authority or legal entity, employees won’t be victims of retaliation.

 If an employee files a complaint with our company for another employee, we’ll take it seriously and investigate thoroughly.
 If we need to act immediately during our investigation (like in cases of harassment), we’ll ensure the employee who filed the complaint will not be affected in any way.
 The alleged wrongdoer may see their employment or position affected until the investigation is concluded.

-In some cases, an employee who has filed a report may face disciplinary action on an unrelated offense.
-We’ll provide official documentation stating the reason for disciplinary procedures against the employee, along with evidence for their misconduct.
+In some cases, an employee who has filed a report may face disciplinary action on an unrelated offence.
+We’ll provide official documentation stating the reason for disciplinary procedures against the employee, along with evidence of their misconduct.